Tomoscorbin/ETL-framework/README.md

 # ETL-framework 🏗️

-A demo ETL framework emphasising high-standard data engineering practices: CI/CD with GitHub Actions, medallion layering, testing, data quality, documentation, and Infrastructure as Code with DABS.
+ A demo ETL framework designed to showcase high-quality data engineering principles and practices.
+This project isn’t production-grade—it’s a reference implementation that brings together key patterns like medallion architecture, data quality enforcement, CI/CD with GitHub Actions, Infrastructure as Code (IaC) using Databricks Asset Bundles (DABs), and automated documentation.

+It’s intended as a learning tool and best practice guide, demonstrating how to build reliable, maintainable, and secure data pipelines using modern tooling and engineering standards.

 ## Principles & Practices🚦
 ### Medallion Architecture (Bronze → Silver → Gold) 🪙